 General tasks for custom and template design

-Regardless of whether you choose to go with a website theme or have a custom design created, these are the things that we normally do for your website or webshop project, on top of the other things mentioned above.
+Regardless of whether you choose to go with a website theme or have a custom design created, these are the things that we normally do for your website or webshop project.
 As previously mentioned, the actual tasks still depend on your specific case and what is agreed between you and the technical and design project manager.

-- Sending of transaction-based emails like invoices etc. (depends on the hosting setup)
+- Configure:- Sending of transaction-based emails like invoices etc. (depends on the hosting setup)

 - Payment gateway (this is often a separate module)